Robert-van-Engelen/lisp-cheney/README.md

       return gc(box(CONS, sp));                     /* make sure we have enough space for the (next) new cons pair */ }

-Likewise, allocating atoms (symbols) and strings is efficient by pushing a space of `W+n` bytes up in the heap area pointed to by heap pointer `hp`, where `W` is the width of the symbol/string size field:
+Allocating atoms (symbols) and strings of varying sizes is performed by pushing a space of `W+n` bytes upwards in the heap area pointed to by heap pointer `hp`, where `W` is the width of the symbol/string size field:

     /* allocate n bytes on the heap, returns NaN-boxed t=ATOM or t=STRG */
     L alloc(I t, S n) {